-Bringing home a new pet is exciting, and creating a pet-friendly home is an important step in making the homecoming a smooth transition for everyone.
-Here are a couple of reminders on steps you should take to prepare your home:
+Creating a pet-friendly home is an important step in making the homecoming a smooth transition for everyone.
+Here are reminders on steps you should take to prepare your home:

 Caring for Your New Pet

-Daily care of your new pet includes proper nutrition, dental care, exercise, and basic dog training.
+Daily care of your new pet includes proper nutrition, dental care, exercise, socialization, and basic dog training.

 - House breaking will require a lot of your attention.
 Be patient, consistent and positive.